bluegenes/2022-paper-protein-kmers/manuscript.md

 Hera et al, 2022 [@doi:10.1101/2022.01.11.475870] extended this approach to estimate sequence identity from FracMinHash Containment estimates.
 Each of these methods assumes a simple mutational model, with equal substitution probability for each nucleotide, and then estimates sequence identity based on k-mer comparisons.
 Here, we note that there is nothing unique to nucleotide sequence included in these equations.
-If we instead generate amino acid k-mers from protein sequence, we can apply the same equations to estimate average Amino Acid Identity (AAI).
+If we instead generate amino acid k-mer sketches, we can apply the same equations to estimate average Amino Acid Identity (AAI) between proteomes.
-For this application, we still assume a simple mutational model of equal substitution probability at each position, but of any amino acid, rather than any nucleotide.
+For this application, we maintain the assumption of a simple mutational model of equal substitution probability at each position, but recognize that it now applies to any amino acid, rather than any nucleotide.
 The equation for sequence similarity estimation (ANI or AAI) from FracMinHash Containment is reproduced here for completeness (see @doi:10.1101/2022.01.11.475870 for details).

 **to do: ADD EQUATION**